The Cultural Hub at Tom Davies Square — SudburyCIA

 Greater Sudbury maintains over 3,600 lane kilometres of roads — roughly the distance from Sudbury to Mexico City.
 The city's road infrastructure deficit is well documented and growing.
 The arena project has already placed significant financial strain on the municipality.
 Property taxes have increased every year.

-Against that backdrop, committing up to $64.5 million in municipal debt to build — and millions more every year in net-new operating costs — a downtown library and art gallery raises a question every Sudburian deserves an honest answer to: who decided this was the priority, and were residents meaningfully consulted before the money was committed?
+Against that backdrop, committing up to $64.5 million in municipal debt to build — and additional costs every year to operate — a downtown library and art gallery raises a question every Sudburian deserves an honest answer to: who decided this was the priority, and were residents meaningfully consulted before the money was committed?

 The record shows: the project was approved in a single council meeting in November 2023.
 There was no referendum.
 Public design drop-in sessions were held in October 2024 — nearly a full year after the financial commitment was locked in.
 By the time residents were invited to look at artist's renderings, the decision was, in Mayor Lefebvre's own words: "pretty much in stone."